 Income is recognised on an effective interest basis for debt instruments other than those financial assets classified as at FVTPL.
+2. Accounting policies (continued)

 Financial Assets at FVTPL

 Financial assets at FVTPL are:

 - assets with contractual cash flows that are not solely payments of principal and interest; - assets that are held in a business model other than held to collect contractual cash flows or held to collect and sell; or - assets designated as FVTPL using the fair value option.